merthsoft/tugace/readme.md

 This header is the most basic.
 This marks the program as a TUGA program, and tells TI-BASIC not to execute anything.

 ```
 TUGA:"PROGRAM":prgmTUGA:Return
-"Description
+"Description of the program
+"Additional information
 ```

 `PROGRAM` should be replaced with the name of your TUGA program.
 This tells TI-BASIC to launch TUGA with the program name in Ans, so it knows what to launch.
 The first line is a comment that can be optionally used by shells to display a description.
+Subsequent comments will be skipped as well, and the interpreter will know "program start" occurs AFTER the initial comment block.

+## Current implementation
+As of right now, the code does not verify the header, and it takes for granted there will be a description comment.
+The description "comment" doesn't even need to be a strict comment (meaning it starts with `"`).
 # Commands
 Commands are typed in all caps and parameters are evaluated using the OS evaluation.
 Commands with `{` are expeting a list.
 Commands that don't accept lists can take a list, and only the first element will be used.